-Natalie is a lecturer in Politics and International Relations.
+Natalie is a Senior Lecturer in Politics and International Relations.

-Before she returned to academia to study her PhD at Loughborough University in 2007, Natalie was a BBC journalist.
+Before she returned to academia to study her PhD at Loughborough University in 2007, Dr Natalie Martin was a BBC News producer.

-Natalie is on the editorial board of the Journal of Contemporary European Studies and is a regular reviewer for other journals.
+I am on the editorial board of the Journal of Contemporary European Studies and a regular reviewer for other journals.

-She is a member of EISA, PSA and BISA - and is a co-convener of the BISA Working Group on South East Europe.
+I am a member of EISA, PSA and BISA - and a co-convener of the BISA Working Group on South East Europe.